 Women-only carriages

-Look for: Pink “Women Only” signs on doors and platform floor markings.
+Look for: pink ‘Women Only’ signs on the doors and matching markings on the platform floor.

-Do this: If you’re male, choose another carriage when the signs apply; outside those hours, anyone can board.
+Do this: if you’re male, pick another carriage when those signs are showing.
+Outside those hours anyone can board, which catches a few people out.

 Are you planning days in the capital?
 Here’s my 3 days in Tokyo route that will help with the best things to see and do